⚠️ Use credit cards responsibly!

 Step number 3: Additional action

-In order for you to properly rebuild your credit score, it is crucial for you to have a nice amount of positive accounts where you’re making payments, on time, every month.
+In order for you to properly rebuild your credit score, you must have a nice amount of positive accounts where you’re making payments, on time, every month.
 This will prove that the worst is over and you’re currently back to being a “good boy” by paying your bills on time.
-Establishing positive accounts or tradelines with on-time payments, will help you rebuild your credit much faster than someone that just walks away without proving himself as creditworthy.
+Establishing positive accounts or tradelines with on-time payments, will help you rebuild your credit much faster than someone who just walks away without proving himself as creditworthy.

 I would advise you to make sure you have a minimum of 5 accounts where payments are made on time each month.
 If you’re left with 5 open accounts that have no late payments (of 90 days or more) then you should focus on these five accounts to make sure they stay positive.
 If you have less than 5 open good-standing accounts then you should immediately apply for new credit cards.